sohail70/Astar/README.md

 # Astar
-create a binary maze file before running the programm.
+create a binary maze file before running the program.